Skip to content

 CRC Python code generation

 Generate a standalone CRC function in C, Python, or Rust for any algorithm in the catalogue.
-Two implementations available:
+Three implementations available:

 /proto.crc.python crc16-modbus bit-by-bit (small, no tables)